mircealungu/mircea/notes/Supervision-Notes.md

 3. **Next**.
 What is the plan for the next week?
 4. **Help**.
 Do you need any help from the supervisor(s)?

-Also, if it's the case, mention that you need
+Also, mention if you need
-- **An online meeting** - they normally equally fine as the in-person ones for me
+- **an online meeting** - they normally equally fine as the in-person ones for me
-- **No meeting at all** - usually when there was no progress, or because you know what to do and just need more time
+- **no meeting at all** - usually when there was no progress, or because you know what to do and just need more time